-Dubrovnik, Croatia's most photographed city, welcomes armies of tourists every day.
-It follows that entrance fees have a habit of cropping up and emptying your pockets when you least expect it - you won't be able to walk the famous city walls without spending 120 kuna, and most attractions will have you parting with a handful of coins.
+Dubrovnik is Croatia's most photographed city and welcomes armies of tourists every day.
+You won't be able to walk the famous city walls without spending some dosh, and most attractions will have you parting with a handful of coins.
 While you'll probably conclude that these inimitable sights are worth every penny, you can easily give the spending a break - Dubrovnik's free attractions are some of its finest.
-Here are some wonderful free things to do.
+Here are some wonderful free things to do in Dubrovnik.

 RECOMMENDED: more great things to do in Dubrovnik.